Sowing Confidence, Reaping Change: Farmology Boosts Farmer Income in Bengal - www.lokmattimes.com

 Sowing Confidence, Reaping Change: Farmology Boosts Farmer Income in Bengal

-PNN Bengaluru (Karnataka) [India], May 5: As unpredictable weather patterns and rising input costs place increasing pressure on India's ...
+Bengaluru (Karnataka) [India], May 5: As unpredictable weather patterns and rising input costs place increasing pressure on India's farmers, ...

 Supported through the SoilBox program, Farmology combines bio-fertiliser-based inputs, soil-first practices, and real-time crop advisory to empower smallholder farmers with knowledge, tools, and confidence.

-Farmology, co-founded by Anup Ganguly and Akash Chandrakar, received a Rs12.5 lakh grant under SoilBox a Rs60 lakh initiative by OmniActive Improving Lives Foundation, in partnership with Bioriidl, riidl Somaiya Vidyavihar University, and funded by OmniActive Health Technologies.
+Farmology, co-founded by Anup Ganguly and Akash Chandrakar, received a ₹12.5 lakh grant under SoilBox — a ₹60 lakh initiative by OmniActive Improving Lives Foundation, in partnership with Bioriidl, riidl Somaiya Vidyavihar University, and funded by OmniActive Health Technologies.
 The program aims to reach over 200,000 farmers across India by enabling agri-startups to extend support far beyond the grant cycle.

 In just one season, Farmology has already made measurable progress: